Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

 4. **Sanity Checks**:
    - For random or nonsense titles, does your model return a realistic upvote range?
-   - For known high-buzzword titles (“AI beats crypto again!”), do you see a higher upvote count?
+   - For known high-buzzword titles ("AI beats crypto again!"), do you see a higher upvote count?

 ---

-## 8. FAQ & Tips
+## 9. FAQ & Tips

 1. **How do we handle extremely high upvote outliers?**
    - Consider a **log-transform** on the scores if a small fraction of items have super high upvotes.